Skip to main content

 • City and county records for incorporation, roads, bridges, public meetings, and preservation work

-• Historic maps showing Travelers Rest, ferry points, river crossings, rail lines, and county boundary changes
+• Historic maps showing Travelers Rest or Bristol, ferry points, river crossings, rail lines, and county boundary changes

 • Newspapers, Sanborn maps, depot records, flood recovery materials, and Macon County Historical Museum references